ckyle121/Bike_Sharing/README.md

 The top sharing locations are close together, many people close proximity to central locations are more likely to use this service.

 ## Summary
+It appears as though during the weekday, many subscribers will use the bike share program for their daily commute.
+During the weekend, however, other customers seem to take advantage of the program for various tourist commutes.
+Men seem to take advantage of bike share program more than women.
+Other data that could be examined is the top sharing locations and top ending locations against various types industry buildings to see where commuters are utilizing bike share most.
+For example, is an ice cream shop employee more likely to use bike share than a banker?
+Another note to look at would be the distance traveled for each commute.
+We have analyzed the time for each commute, but the distance traveled may give us an indication when setting up new bike shares in other cities.